giltram/master-mater-resource-pack/README.md

 ## Supported Minecraft Versions

-Theoretically, it should work with all versions from 1.16.1 through 26.2.
+Theoretically, it should work with all versions from 1.15 through 26.2.
 Some versions use different resource pack formats and may show a harmless incompatibility warning.

 Only tested on 1.16.1 because I only play this version for speedrunning.

+## Download

+You could download it from [release](https://github.com/giltram/master-mater-resource-pack/releases) or [CurseForge](https://www.curseforge.com/minecraft/texture-packs/master-mater)

 ## Reference